 It’s impossible not to notice this.
 Many complaints we hear from readers are prefaced with “I’m normally a fan no matter what who defends Disney, but…” or “I don’t normally complain, but…” There have been far fewer fans offering defenses of unpopular decisions with the rationalization that Walt Disney World is a business.
 There’s also less knocking of those who air their grievances as “so-called fans” and much more agreement and acknowledgement of Disney’s shortcomings.

-While I enjoy channeling my inner Frank Costanza from time to time, I’ve also made a concerted effort in the last year-plus to appreciate what I have, savor the little things, and look for the silver linings.
+While I enjoy channeling my inner Frank Costanza from time to time, I’ve also made a concerted effort in the last couple of years to appreciate what I have, savor the little things, and look for the silver linings.
 A lot of feel good fluff, but it’s helped give me a more positive perspective.
 That probably hasn’t always been evident because there are times when it has been tough to find the upside in some things Walt Disney World is doing.

 Nevertheless, it’s in that spirit of positivity that I’m going to air these grievances fans have with Walt Disney World but also attempt to play devil’s advocate and try to make sense of the decision or justify it from their perspective.
 Perhaps that’ll make me a “pixie duster,” but Walt Disney World still is my favorite place on earth and I’ve gotta rationalize that somehow.